Midwestern HomeLife

 You’re Going to Love These

-Super chocolatey.
-No chocolate was spared in these Greek yogurt brownies.
-Melted chocolate, cocoa powder, and chocolate chips all come together to create the perfect chocolate brownie.
+• So.
+Much.
+Chocolate.
+Melted chocolate, cocoa powder, and chocolate chips all come together in this perfect chocolate brownie.

-Very fudgy and dense.
-If you are on team fudgy brownie, here you go!
-These moist, chewy brownies are thick and dense and rich.
+• Fudgy and dense.
+These moist chewy brownies are thick and dense and rich.

-Greek yogurt.
-The fat-free Greek yogurt stands in for the oil in these brownies, so they don't have as much fat as a traditional brownie recipe.
+• Greek yogurt.
+Fat-free Greek yogurt stands in for the oil in these brownies.
 No applesauce.
 No black beans.
 No pumpkin.

 Ingredients